samueleffiongjacob/FRONT-END-HTML-SASS-BOOTRAP-TAILWIND/pure javascript/Readme.md

 # Data Types

-In the previous section, we mentioned a little bit about data types.
 Data or values have data types.
 Data types describe the characteristics of data.
 Data types can be divided into two:

 1. Primitive data types
 2. Non-primitive data types(Object References)